Searching ...

 West Virginia is a relatively rural state with limited job opportunities, especially in certain areas.
 The leading industries tend to be hands-on, such as mining, construction, and forestry.
 Hospitality, health care, and education are among the state’s other major employing industries.

-Retirees who are looking for part-time work or other employment opportunities may find it challenging to find suitable options in some regions.
+Retirees who are looking for part-time work or other employment opportunities to supplement their income may find it challenging to find suitable options.
 This is further hampered by transportation challenges, as will be discussed below.

 Limited access to major cities

-As a fully mountainous state, West Virginia is in a somewhat isolated part of the country, and many major cities are a considerable distance away.
-This can make it challenging for retirees who want to access the cultural and entertainment options available in larger metropolitan areas.
+West Virginia’s nickname is the “Mountain State.”
+Those majestic peaks are beautiful, but they also make it challenging to access parts of the state.
+West Virginia’s major cities are a considerable distance from each other because they have to take winding routes to get there.
+This can make it challenging for retirees who want to access the cultural and entertainment options in the larger metropolitan areas.

 This distance also makes it harder to access specialty healthcare, if it is needed.
-Or, if you need to travel to see family and friends, it makes accessing airports or mass travel more difficult.
-Charleston does have a major airport, but the state’s overall flight options are limited.
+Or, if you need to travel to see family and friends, accessing airports or mass travel more difficult.
+Charleston has a major airport, but the state’s total flight options are limited.

-The mountainous terrain further complicates access, as the winding roads make reaching destinations longer, which is why transportation is one of the more expensive categories in the state.
+The mountainous terrain further adds to your daily travel.
+The winding roads make reaching destinations longer, which is why transportation is one of the more expensive categories in the state.
+You’ll pay more in fuel and milage to get anywhere.
+Most residents must own a car to get anywhere.

 Weather extremes